jiasenwangs/transopt/README.md

 Run ./main_func_SL.py with test_model() to test the transformer on the 8 problems.
 It will load the model at ./models/model_prod.pt.

-I have submited the trained model at ./models/model_prod.pt.
-You can directly test the model without training.

 The inference (testing) results are saved at ./log/model_prod_test.log.

 ## Note